 In order to display the Natural Ingredient Resource Center “Truth in Labeling” Pledge Seal, or to be able to have your listing on this website, participants must voluntarily pledge to follow the NIRC Criteria for labeling natural ingredients and products.

-Participants who submit the pledge will be directed to a web page where they can download the web graphic for display on qualifying web sites, and a high resolution graphic for use on appropriate product labels, brochures and other promotional material.
+Participants who submit the truth in labeling pledge will be directed to a web page where they can download the web graphic for display on qualifying web sites or for use on appropriate product labels, brochures and other promotional material.

 This is a voluntary program which is free of charge – we rely on donations for maintaining our website.
 The NIRC does not certify ingredients, products or police compliance.
 Display of the Seal does not in any way, imply endorsement by the NIRC.

 NATURAL PRODUCT LABELING GUIDELINES

 The NIRC Guidelines mirror those established by the USDA for organic food, and are inspired in part by the hard work of the organizations working to establish similar labeling guidelines for the term “organic” for cosmetics.
 Please visit the NIRC Resources web pages for links and contact information for those groups.